KasparEtter/ef1p/pages/email/email.md

 The endpoints for the [report](#tlsrpt-report-format) are specified in a `TXT` record at `_smtp._tls.{RecipientDomain}`.
 The record has [two fields](https://datatracker.ietf.org/doc/html/rfc8460#section-3):
 - `v`: The version of the TLSRPT standard.
-  This field has to come first and the only supported value is `TLSRPTv1` at the moment.
+  This field has to come first, and the only supported value is `TLSRPTv1` at the moment.
 - `rua`: A comma-separated list of
   [Uniform Resource Identifiers (URIs)](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) as endpoints.
   The following two [schemes](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax) are supported:
   - `mailto`: The report is sent to the specified email address.
-    The email must have a valid [DKIM signature](#domainkeys-identified-mail) and the service type of the DKIM key should include TLSRPT.
+    The email must have a valid [DKIM signature](#domainkeys-identified-mail), and the service type of the DKIM key should include TLSRPT.
     Any TLS-related failures must be ignored when delivering the report.
     [Unlike DMARC](#report-approval), recipients with a different domain don't have to approve TLSRPT reports